-Most commonly used in soccer, points can be assigned for a game won, a game lost, a game tied, and for some number of runs/goals scored during the game.
+Most commonly used in soccer and hockey, points can be assigned for a game won, a game lost, a game tied, and for some number of runs/goals scored during the game.
 The higher the number the better.

 The administrator has the option to manually adjust a team's points for whatever reason they see fit.
 Some clients give positive points if a team's coach attends the preseason coaches meeting.
 Other clients give negative points for on-field misbehavior, such as getting a red card in soccer.

 A comparison of teams based on their winning percentage against all common opponents.
 If the tied teams haven't played any common opponents, "--" will be displayed.